Master these questions with professional sample answers

 💡 Tips:

-Show you're coachable and open-minded.
-Give an example of acting on feedback.
+Show you're willing to learn and open to new ideas.
+Give an example of using feedback to improve.
 Never criticize the person giving feedback.
-Show humility and growth mindset.
+Show that you're humble and always trying to grow.

 Question 16